codeface-io/SwiftNodes/README.md

 ## Roadmap

 1. Further align API with official Swift data structures (What would Apple do?):
-   1. Align node access API with `Dictionary` (subscripts etc.) ... and review how we deal with node identity (can that be simplified? can we avoid storing that id determination closure? ...)
+   1. Align value access API with `Dictionary` (subscripts etc.) ... and review how we deal with node identity (can that be simplified? can we avoid storing that id determination closure? ...)
-   2. Add synchronous and asynchronous filtering- and mapping functions.
-The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operators, or both ...
+   2. Add node- and value- filtering functions.
+The existing `subGraph` function should probably rather be some kind of filter over node IDs.
    3. Review API, make it precise and consistent (thereby more stable)
        * Precise argument- and return types (neither needlessy specific nor needlessly general), employ opaque arguments (`some`) and opaque result types
        * Do not suggest or require order where order is meaningless